 - Rare childhood disorders

-How Long Does It Take to Get Benefits for Compassionate Allowances?
+How Long It Takes to Get Benefits for Compassionate Allowances

 If you have a condition on the list, you only have to prove your diagnosis.
 You will not have to provide more information to qualify.
 Your claim should process within a month or two.
 Some people receive benefits in a few weeks.
 In comparison, many applicants wait several months to a year.